Lewik/klog/README.md

 # klog

+This project **is not abandonned**.
+Just create an issue if kotlin version update is missed.

 [![](https://jitpack.io/v/lewik/klog.svg)](https://jitpack.io/#lewik/klog)

 KLogging provides unified logging API, which you can use from Kotlin code targeted for JVM, Javascript common kotlin (and native soon).